Policy for Compassionate Use of Investigational Medicines

 Patients are at the center of Blueprint Medicines’ mission of discovering, developing and delivering innovative medicines that address significant medical needs.
 Our goal at Blueprint Medicines is to determine whether our investigational medicines are safe and effective and, if so, to advance them through the clinical trial and regulatory process as quickly and responsibly as possible.
 It is through clinical trials and the successful registration of our medicines with global health authorities that we will be able to make our potential medicines available to the greatest number of patients who might benefit.

 We appreciate the urgency felt by patients and their families facing a serious or immediately life-threatening disease when there are no standard treatment options available or all treatment options have been exhausted.
-We at Blueprint Medicines are committed to providing compassionate use of our investigational medicines for these patients most in need, while maintaining our primary focus on moving our investigational medicines through clinical trials and ultimately toward regulatory approvals.
+We are committed to providing compassionate use of our investigational medicines for these patients most in need, while maintaining our primary focus on moving our investigational medicines through clinical trials and ultimately toward regulatory approvals.

 We will consider individual compassionate use requests for our investigational medicines that meet the criteria outlined below.
 For our investigational medicines that are in later stages of development, we may also consider opening broader expanded access clinical programs.
 Our ability to provide compassionate use or expanded access, the type of program, and the timeframe for processing requests and providing investigational medicines varies from country to country for many reasons, including national and local laws as well as health authority requirements.
 This may be the case even for the same investigational medicine.
 However, all requests for compassionate use of our investigational medicines outside of clinical trials must meet the following criteria in order to be considered.